-If this were to happen, it would be a UK first.
+If the base rate was to go negative, it would be a UK first.
 But what would the impact be for savers?
 If banks pay you interest when the base rate is positive, could a negative interest rate mean you have to pay your bank to hold your cash?

 Here, Which? explains how a negative base rate could work and asks several savings experts for their views on what could happen to the savings market.